 Do Banner Network Colorado providers only work with Banner Health facilities?

 Banner Network Colorado has a relationship with Banner Health to utilize Banner hospitals in Larimer and Weld counties.
 We also have selected a variety of preferred care partners in the communities we serve with established quality of care performance and an active ongoing relationship with our care teams.

 What major insurance companies (also known as payers) have relationships with Banner Network Colorado?

-Aetna, Cigna, Humana and United Healthcare currently have relationships with Banner Network Colorado.
+Aetna, Anthem, Cigna, Humana and United Healthcare currently have relationships with Banner Network Colorado.
 This list of relationships is expanding regularly.